richardeigenmann/HangmanQml/Readme.md

 ### Using a repeater to create the keyboard

 A Repeater with a "model" of 26 instances is used create the alphabet.
-The letters are the delegate to the model and are laid out in a Grid.
+The letters are the delegate to the model and are laid out in a grid.

 ### Using a connected signal to refresh the word